Synthetixio/SIPs/SIPS/sip-keeper-system.md

 Refer to configurable SCCP values for proposed USD amount reward for calling `settle()` function.

 An edge case where the keeper reward is less than the cost of settling exchange entries (due to gas price costs and congestion) then this could be covered by the protocol which can settle the remaining entries.

+### Freeze Inverse Synths

+The reward for freezing inverse synths at their upper or lower limits can be higher than the actual transaction cost to encourage faster execution.
+This is also because Inverse synths are expected to be frozen less frequently than other common keeper functions such as settling exchange entries.

 ### Requesting / pulling next price update from Chainlink Oracles